saurav204/CODESOFT/README.md

 # java-tasks
-This is the java programming tasks of codesoft internship
+This is the java programming tasks of codesoft internship.